Phoebe: How come you're watching a rabbi play electric guitar?

 - In Sluggy Freelance, vampires kidnap Torg, and he had the TV remote in his pocket.
 Getting back the remote is the only reason Bun-Bun is willing to help rescue him.

-- The Codename: Kids Next Door episode "Operation: C.O.U.C.H." involved the TV remote getting lost in the sofa, prompting Numbuh Four to go down and retrieve it, only for him to find an entirely Greek-influenced civilization (which is populated by Animal House-Esque Greeks) in possession of the remote.
+- The Codename: Kids Next Door episode "Operation: C.O.U.C.H." involved the TV remote getting lost in the sofa, prompting Numbuh Four to go down and retrieve it, only for him to find an entirely Greek-influenced civilization (which is populated by Animal House-Esque frat boys) in possession of the remote.

 - Teen Titans: the first episode had Cyborg looking for the TV remote, doing things like holding up the couch, in the beginning and end.

-- This happens to Toot in Drawn Together, her solution being to eat the television.
+- This happens to Toot in an episode of Drawn Together, her solution being to eat the television.
 Apparently she does this with everything that doesn't work.

 - Avoiding this is the advertised purpose of jumbo sized remote controls too big to hold in ones hands.